Minious/CodeFarm/README.md

 npm run build
 ```

-You can then launch the game by simply running a http server at the root of the build.
+You can then launch the game by simply running an Express Http server :

-Example with Python 3 :

 ```
-cd CodeFarm
-python -m http.server --cgi 8000
+npm run start
 ```

 The lastest release is also available on GitHub pages at https://minious.github.io/CodeFarm/